wheresvic/mongoose-field-encryption/README.md

 ## Changelog

-### 3.1.0
+### 4.0.0

-- Add support for an optional synchronous secret function instead of a fixed string.
+- _FEATURE_: Add support for an optional synchronous secret function instead of a fixed string.
 Note that while this change should be backwards compatible, care should be taken as an issues with the secret could lead to irrecoverable documents!
 - Add support for `updateOne` ([https://mongoosejs.com/docs/api.html#query_Query-updateOne](https://mongoosejs.com/docs/api.html#query_Query-updateOne)).

+### 3.1.0

+- Do not use

 ### 3.0.1, 3.0.2, 3.0.3, 3.0.4, 3.0.5, 3.0.6